apushkarev/microraw/README.md

 1. create own DCP profile (lumariver, argyll+dcamprof)
 2. Extract ForwardMatrix from the DCP file (dcpTool -d) *
-3. (Optional) Calculate linearDngCorrection vector using ColorChecker measurements
-4. Save as JSON in the `ref/` folder
+3. Save as JSON in the `ref/` folder

 * note forward matrix coefficients in dcp are saved in reverse order and in forward order in json profile